AlbertLnz/Portfolio-AlbertLnz/src/content/projects/plt2img_en.md

 img: /imgs/projects/plt2img.webp
 svg: /imgs/projects/favicon/plt2img.svg
 shortDescription: From Python charts to image, instantly
-longDescription: Plt2Img is a web tool that converts Matplotlib code into images.
-Ideal for developers and data scientists who want to generate visualizations from Python code without needing to run the code locally.
+longDescription: Plt2Img is a web tool that transforms Matplotlib code into high-quality images, making it perfect for developers and data scientists.
+It's especially ideal for those leveraging AI to generate Matplotlib code, as the platform seamlessly converts the code into optimized PNG images without requiring local execution.
+This streamlines the creation of visualizations, offering a fast and efficient workflow for data representation.
-techs: [Astro, Python]
+techs: [Astro, Python, Render]
 links:
   github: https://github.com/AlbertLnz/plt2img
   deploy: https://plt2img.online